-Riprap, described in Article 280.14 of the Tollway Supplemental Specifications, is a layer of large stones used to protect soil from erosion in areas of concentrated runoff.
+Riprap, described in Article 280.14 of the Illinois Tollway Supplemental Specifications, is a layer of large stones used to protect soil from erosion in areas of concentrated runoff.
 Riprap can also be used on slopes that are unstable because of seepage problems.
-This item consists of placing a geotextile fabric and a protective coating of dumped or hand-laid stone for rock check dams, stone outlet structure sediment traps, dewatering basins, temporary swales, diversion dikes, aggregate berms as shown on the Plans, and the removal of the riprap and geotextile upon completion of the need for these temporary facilities.
-Temporary erosion control measures cannot be left in place on a permanent basis unless consistent with standards from the Tollway DDM and it is not a hazard to the motorist.
-In addition, the CM must obtain written acceptance from the Tollway's Environmental Unit.
+This item consists of placing a geotextile fabric and a protective coating of dumped or handlaid stone for rock check dams, stone outlet structure sediment traps, dewatering basins, temporary swales, diversion dikes, and aggregate berms as shown on the Plans, and the removal of the riprap and geotextile upon completion of the need for these temporary facilities.
+Temporary erosion control measures cannot be left in place on a permanent basis unless consistent with standards from the Illinois Tollway DDM and it is not a hazard to the motorist.
+In addition, the CM shall obtain written acceptance from the Illinois Tollway Environmental Unit for the allowance of the use of temporary erosion control measures on a permanent basis.

-- Use riprap to stabilize cut-and-fill slopes; channel side slopes and bottoms; inlets and outlets for culverts, bridges, slope drains, grade stabilization structures, storm drains; streambanks and grades; and as rock check dams. - Temporary erosion control measures cannot be left in place on a permanent basis unless consistent with standards from the Tollway DDM. - In no instance may riprap or ditch checks be left in place unless the CM gets written approval from the Tollway Environmental Unit.
-In no instance shall riprap be located in the clear zone. - Riprap installations should be designed to accommodate the flow velocity, and should be designed in accordance with Article 41-2.05(a) of the IDOT Bureau of Design and Environmental Manual, Chapter 41, and the IDOT Drainage Manual. - Filter fabric is to be installed under all riprap.
+- Use riprap to stabilize cut-and-fill slopes; channel side slopes and bottoms; inlets and outlets for culverts, bridges, slope drains, grade stabilization structures, storm drains; streambanks and grades; and as rock check dams. - Temporary erosion control measures cannot be left in place on a permanent basis unless consistent with standards from the Illinois Tollway DDM. - In no instance may riprap or ditch checks be left in place unless the CM gets written approval from the Illinois Tollway Environmental Unit.
+In no instance shall riprap be located in the clear zone. - Riprap installations shall be designed to accommodate the flow velocity, and shall be designed in accordance with Article 41-2.05(a) of the IDOT Bureau of Design and Environmental Manual, Chapter 41, and the IDOT Drainage Manual. - Filter fabric is to be installed under all riprap.